isomerpages/imh-predict/_resources/About Depression.md

 <img style="width: 100%" height="auto" width="100%" alt="branch v2" src="/images/Infographics/SympDep.gif">
 </div>
 <h4><strong>It's More Than Just Feeling Sad</strong></h4>
-<p>Depression is characterized by an array of symptoms that are experienced
+<p>Depression is characterized by a range of symptoms that are experienced
 for a prolonged period of time.</p>
 <p></p>
 <div class="isomer-card-grid">